 What Article 3 is saying is that once the original term of the lease has expired, in regard to those leases which fall within the scope of this law, the lessor may not take back the property but is bound to renew the lease, at the same rate of rent and on the same conditions, unless the lessor is authorized not to renew by the Rent Regulation Board.
-Thus for the leases which fall under Chapter 69, when the original term lapses and subsequently, when each renewed term lapses, must renew the lease at the same rent and on the same conditions.
+Thus for the leases which fall under Chapter 69, when the original term lapses and subsequently, when each renewed term lapses, the lease must be renewed at the same rent and on the same conditions.

-If the lessor does not want to renew the lease, wants an increase in the rent or wants a change in the conditions of the lease, he must first file an application before the Rent Regulation Board, obtain the permission of the Board and only then he can actually take back the property, change the rent or change the conditions.
+If the lessor does not want to renew the lease, wants an increase in the rent or wants a change in the conditions of the lease, he must first file an application before the Rent Regulation Board, obtain the permission of the Board and only then can he either repossess the property, or change the rent or change the conditions of the lease.